-This dish can be eaten just by itself but if you’re looking to bulk it out then there are some extras that work well with it.
+This dish can be eaten just by itself, but if you’re looking to bulk it out, then there are also some extras that work well with it.
 Rice, polenta and even potato mash will work well with this dish.

 If you’re on something like the paleo diet or another diet that prohibits alcohol, then you can remove the red wine from the dish to make the chicken cacciatore paleo friendly.
 You might also want to double check the oil that the olives have been stored in to make sure it’s paleo friendly.

 Make sure you don’t throw out the leftovers as they will keep just fine in the fridge.
-The leftovers make for a fantastic lunch that you can easily reheat at work or home.
+The leftovers make for a fantastic lunch that you can quickly reheat at work or home.

-If you want to see how this delicious dish is done, then be sure to check out the super short video below.
-It’s straight to the point and will show you exactly how it’s done.
+If you want to see how you make this delicious dish, then be sure to check out the super short video below.
+It’s straight to the point and will show you exactly how to prepare and cook this dish.